-- On notification of acceptance to a course (via email), you will be provided with a copy of the learner handbook and any relevant documentation for a course. - You will be provided with a timetable for the module/course that you are attending. - All relevant support details will be outlined to you in an induction email and also in your induction lesson as outlined below.
-If you are completing our Level 6 Trade Union Studies, please find a link to NCI Student support services which all learners on this Level 6 Programme will have access to. - The first lesson of a module attended by you will include an induction component. - Some examples of what this lesson will consist of are: introduction to SIPTU's college, housekeeping (fire exits, evacuation procedures, phone policy, web etiquette if relevant etc) your expectations, the college expectations from learners and supports available for learners. - You will also be provided with access to the siptuLEARN site and will be provided along with online support for the use of this site.
+- On notification of acceptance to a course (via email), learners will be provided with a copy of the learner handbook and any relevant documentation for a course. - Learners will be provided with a timetable for the module/course that they are attending. - All relevant support details will be outlined to learners in an induction email and also in their induction lesson as outlined below.
+For learners on the Level 6 Trade Union Studies, this will also include a link to NCI Student support services which all learners will have access to. - The first lesson of a module attended by the learner will include an induction component.
+This will always be delivered in a face-to-face classroom setting.

-- Specific induction for any eLearning platforms as relevant - At the outset we outline the mutually respectful environment that we strive to achieve in our classrooms by setting any ground rules that may be relevant in a module, particularly around class discussions etc. - In our classrooms, we encourage a supportive learning environment.
-We emphasise 'ice-breaker'/introduction exercises and group work, in this way, you will be encouraged to interact with each other and in general develop long lasting collegial support. - Normally modules will include a component on essay planning, citing and referencing, in particular in Level 6 Trade Union Studies, learners must attend a mandatory Return to Learn module which deals with these topics and other features of returning to learn after a period of time.
-Where relevant, our pre-recorded essay planning video is available to you and this will be highlighted in the induction lesson.
-At any stage, you can seek assistance with essay writing etc. - Individual mentoring and other supports are also available to you and these will all be outlined to learners within the induction process. - It is policy for tutors and staff to make themselves available to you and in particular when difficulties arise, tutors will outline their preferred mode of contact and their availability in the induction lesson.
-You will be provided with contact details for all relevant tutors on their module/programme. - Learning outcomes of any particular module will be outlined in the session. - Assessment overview, feedback, reasonable accommodation, compassionate consideration and appeal processes will be outlined to you within the induction lesson and will be referred to throughout the module. - You will also be briefed on the procedure for submitting assignments and this will be outlined again later in the module also.
+- This induction lesson has been developed by the Quality Committee and is subject to regular review, some examples of what this lesson will consist of are: introduction to the college, housekeeping (fire exits, evacuation procedures, phone policy, web etiquette if relevant etc) learner expectations, college expectations from learners and supports available for learners. - Learners will also be provided with access to the siptuLEARN site and will be provided with online support for the use of this site. - Specific induction for any eLearning platforms, technological tools as relevant.
+A digital skills class is also available for any learners who may require additional assistance. - At the outset we outline the mutually respectful environment that we strive to achieve in our classrooms by setting any ground rules that may be relevant in a module, particularly around class discussions etc. - At SIPTU College, we are committed to providing a high-quality learning experience for our learners.
+Regular attendance and punctuality to our classes are essential for our learners to be able to achieve success.
+We will outline our Attendance Policy for learners in the induction lesson. - In our classrooms, we encourage a supportive learning environment.
+We emphasise 'ice-breaker'/introduction exercises and group work, in this way, learners will be encouraged to interact with each other and in general develop long lasting collegial support. - Normally modules will include a component on essay planning, citing and referencing, in particular in Level 6 Trade Union Studies, learners must attend a mandatory Return to Learn module which deals with these topics and other features of returning to learn after a period of time.
+Where relevant, our pre-recorded essay planning video will be made available for learners and this will be highlighted in the induction lesson.
+At any stage, learners can seek assistance with essay writing etc. - Individual mentoring and other supports are also available to learners and these will all be outlined to learners within the induction process. - In SIPTU's college it is policy for tutors and staff to make themselves available to learners and in particular when difficulties arise, tutors will outline their preferred mode of contact and their availability in the induction lesson.
+Learners will be provided with contact details for all relevant tutors on their module/programme.
+Specific issues and the related procedures are outlined further below. - Learning outcomes of any particular module will be outlined in the session.

+- Assessment overview, academic integrity (including use of Artificial Intelligence), feedback, reasonable accommodation, compassionate consideration and appeal processes will be outlined to learners within the induction lesson and will be referred to throughout the module. - Learners will also be briefed on the procedure for submitting assignments and this will be outlined again later in the module also.